Mu-Nirvana/jenkins-cloud-create/README.md

 After the resources are created, the configuration can be viewed on the [Azure portal](https://portal.azure.com/)

-### Attach kubectl (optional)
+### Attach kubectl for localhost deployments

-If kubectl is installed, the AKS cluster can be attached with the following command
+The AKS cluster can be attached with the following command

 * Run `az aks get-credentials --resource-group $(terraform output -raw resource_group_name) --name $(terraform output -raw kubernetes_cluster_name)`

 ### Login with docker (optional)

 If `acr_admin` is set true, an admin login will be created.
 You can login to the registry on docker with the following steps
 1. Navigate to [Azure portal](https://portal.azure.com/) and locate the container registry resource
 2. In the menu pane, select access keys under settings